Last updated on October 11, 2025

 Serpent's Soul-Jar is one of the most specific cards here since you need to play elves for it to work, but replaying your elves if they die is fantastic.
 This artifact can serve as protection for pieces like Priest of Titania or Circle of Dreams Druid, but it’s also a great engine.
 Imagine slapping a Skullclamp onto Elvish Visionary to draw two cards, then immediately replaying the Visionary for another one!

 Bag of Devouring offers plenty of slow, steady card advantage.
-This artifact is a little awkward; exiling the sacrificed cards makes similar effects like Blood Artist or Midnight Reaper harder to play.
 This artifact is at its best with cards that want to sacrifice themselves for value.
-Edict creatures like Plaguecrafter or Demon's Disciple seem good with this, as are like Sadistic Hypnotist sacrificing creatures with solid ETBs to replay.
+Edict creatures like Plaguecrafter or Demon's Disciple seem good with this, as are cards like Sadistic Hypnotist sacrificing creatures with solid ETBs to replay.

 Every color has a clunky equipment that’s a little overcosted but still works.
 Wand of Orcus does that for black.
 Once you get this going, it’s hard to stop since you can equip this to the tokens it makes.
 Deathtouch lets any creature trade, and it’s hard to have good blocks against a wide board of 2/2 deathtouch Zombies.
 You’ll want to pair this with fairly beefy creatures, like Doom Whisperer or Ebondeath, Dracolich.

-There’s nothing black wants to do like stacking its graveyard.
+There’s nothing black wants to do more than stacking its graveyard.
 Armix, Filigree Thrasher turns this into a source of removal.
-Discard cards to kill creatures is a great deal in a color that has Reanimate and Necromancy.
+Discarding cards to kill creatures is a great deal in a color that has Reanimate and Necromancy.
 This effect pairs well with cards that produce multiple artifacts like Blood Fountain and self-mill like Out of the Tombs.

 Sphere of Annihilation is always a fun effect.
 It’s a slow wrath that’s vulnerable to interaction but buys time.
 If you play this on, say, X=3, and nobody has an answer, you stop the entire pod from playing small creatures for a turn cycle while still dealing with that Professional Face-Breaker or Collector Ouphe you were worried about.
 It also plays well with Shimmer Myr for a surprise wrath and Karn, the Great Creator to recur this ability.